Karera-o/agentNexus/README.md

-# Dev Agent App
+# AgentNexus

-An AI-powered development assistant with multiple specialized agents for software development and research tasks.
+AgentNexus is an AI-powered development assistant with multiple specialized agents for software development and research tasks.
+It provides a unified interface to interact with various AI model providers and helps streamline your development and research workflows.

 ## Features